 Meaher State Park

 The Mobile Delta wetlands in Spanish Fort are where you’ll discover Meaher State Park.
-There are a plethora of things to do in this 1,327-acre park, including a self-guided walk on two nature trails with a lovely view of the Mobile Delta.
+There are many things to do in this 1,327-acre park, including a self-guided walk on two nature trails with a lovely view of the Mobile Delta.
 Birders can expect to see herons, red-tailed hawks, egrets, and even bald eagles.
 It’s a great place to bring the kids and get them hooked on birding.

 Graham Creek Nature Preserve